 Prior to joining NORC, Dr. Dullabh served as the Informatics and Clinical Team Manager at PHNS/Adventist Healthcare where she was responsible for large-enterprise wide clinical implementation projects.

-Susan Nedza, MD, MBA, is Senior Vice President of Clinical Outcomes Management.
+Susan Nedza, MD, MBA, is Senior Vice President of Clinical Outcomes Management at MPA Healthcare Solutions.
 MPA is an analytic health care consultancy that specializes in improving outcomes for patients, physicians, providers, and payers.
 Dr. Nedza leads the firm’s work in the areas of clinical quality assessment and improvement, bundled payments, and comparative effectiveness.